tournesol-app/tournesol/docs/architecture-decision-log/monorepo-vs-multirepo/2021_09_21_choose_architecture.md

-We have chosen the mono-repository architecture because it makes the development process easier, and encourages building a strong continuous integration pipeline in GitHub.
+We have chosen the mono-repository architecture because it makes the development process easier, and encourages building a strong continuous integration (CI) pipeline in GitHub.
 It will increase the stability of the Tournesol platform, making it deployable at any point in time.

 **development benefits**